arnabb1swas/arnabb1swas/README.md

 ### Hi there, I'm [Arnab Biswas][website] 👋

-## I'm a Student, Developer,Designer and Gamer!
+## I'm a Student and a wanna be Backend Developer!
-- 🔭 I’m currently working with [PyCharm, CLion, IntelliJ IDEA][idewebsite]
+- 🔭 I’m currently working with Django and wanna become good with nodejs
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Lear more about backend & Contribute more to Open Source projects
 - ⚡ Fun fact: I love to Sing and play Games

 ### Connect with me: